Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 15.3/ 15.6 kg

-In the top three winners, the "Turkish woman" brought a relatively low price.
-Judging only by electrical parameters, it would be the fifth.
-But the value for money helped to beat the competition.
-However, this brand has always been in the group of leaders.
+The “Turkish woman” made it to the top three winners relatively low price.
+Judging only by electrical parameters, it would be fifth.
+But the price-quality ratio helped it outperform its competitors.
+However, this brand has always been among the leaders.

 Declared capacity 60 Ah